-Local racism was bad on its own.
+Local racism and genocide in California was bad on its own.
 Yet here’s an example of how it also fed directly into American federal policy:

 In May 1912, President Woodrow Wilson wrote to a California backer: “In the matter of Chinese and Japanese coolie immigration I stand for the national policy of exclusion (or restricted immigration)…We cannot make a homogeneous population out of people who do not blend with the Caucasian race…Oriental coolieism will give us another race problem to solve, and surely we have had our lesson.”

 The President of the US was in violent agreement, doubling-down on a particular Californian manifestation of racism that had bloomed under Stanford’s high-profile hatred of Asians.

 On May 3, 1913, California enacted the Alien Land Law, barring Asian immigrants from owning land.
 California tightened the law further in 1920 and 1923, barring the leasing of land and land ownership by American-born children of Asian immigrant parents or by corporations controlled by Asian immigrants.
 These laws were supported by the California press, as well as the Hollywood Association, Japanese and Korean (later Asiatic) Exclusion League and the Anti-Jap Laundry League (both founded by labor unions).

 How does this anti-Asian action in 1913 and the later overt white nationalism of America link back to Stanford?

 The Atlantic paints the picture for us in the years following Stanford’s infamous “white nationalist” speech as Governor: